 The population falling within the union at the 1831 census had been 34,181 with parishes ranging in size from Rhigos (population 505) to Merthyr Tidvil itself (22,083).
 The average annual poor-rate expenditure for the period 1834-36 had been £7,546 or 4s.5d. per head of the population.

 The Board of Guardians held their first meeting on 3rd November, 1836, at the Castle Inn, Merthyr Tydfil, when the result of the Board elections was announced.

 Merthyr Tydfil was one of the areas that showed considerable resistance to the New Poor Law and to the erection of a union workhouse.
 For many years, a number of the union's member parishes declined to return a Guardian.
-The union also peristsed, contrary to the wishes of the Poor Law Commissioners, perisisted in giving out-relief in the form of money.
+The union, contrary to the wishes of the Poor Law Commissioners, also persisted in giving out-relief in the form of money.
 It was not until 1848 that the Board of Guardians were persuaded to undertake the building of a workhouse.
 However, for various reasons, including a cholera epidemic, it was not until the end of 1850 that plans were agreed upon.
 The new building, situated at the east side of Thomas Street in Merthyr, was designed by the firm of Aickin and Capes of Islington.
 It was to accommodate 500 at a cost of £10,000.
-Construction appears to have been slow since the workhouse did not open until September 1853.
+In June 1851, the lack of progress by the original building contractor, Mr Hamlyn, of Bristol, led the Guardians to appoint the Cardiff-based firm of Messrs Henry Norris and Daniel Thomas to take over the contract.
+At the same time, alterations were made to the design, reducing the cost to £6,880.
+Because of the delay, the workhouse did not open until September 1853.

 The entrance block at the west of the site contained a porter's room, laundry and girls' school.